Dragonmystic707/exalted-reincarnated/docs/Martial-Arts/Martial Arts.md

 The Stylist is ever moving, nearly impossible to pin down nor target with attacks.

-After being hit, roll (Dexterity + Athletics).
+After being hit, roll (Dexterity + Athletics). *This roll cannot be boosted by any means*.
 Reduce the amount of damage you take by the number of rolled successes.
 If you reduce the amount to 0, the attack is considered to have not hit in the first place.

 ### Crippling Pressure-Point Strike